-Although I very rarely make them, I love parfaits.
-They’re like dessert for breakfast, but a healthy dessert (is that an oxymoron?)!
+These apricot compote parfaits are like dessert for breakfast, but a healthy dessert (is that an oxymoron?)!
 I like to use Greek yogurt, since it has less sugar and more protein than regular yogurt—and thus keeps you full longer—but the decision is yours, of course.
 Greek yogurt is tangier than regular yogurt, so some people find it off-putting.

 This is my dad’s recipe for granola, of which he’s made dozens and dozens of batches over the years, tinkering with various flavor combinations.
 It’s delicious in parfaits, with milk, over frozen yogurt or ice cream, or just as a snack by itself.